The Fairness Opinion Letter and Proxy / Prospectus Disclosure

 Exam Tip: Gotchas

-- Two separate disclosure regimes apply to public-company opinions: the FINRA disclosures in the opinion letter, and the SEC fairness-opinion proxy disclosures in the proxy / prospectus.
-They overlap but are not identical.
-Both apply.
+• Two separate disclosure regimes can apply to the same opinion: the FINRA disclosures in the opinion letter, triggered when the member knows or has reason to know the opinion will reach public shareholders, and the SEC fairness-opinion proxy disclosures in the proxy / prospectus, triggered once the opinion is referenced in that filing.
+They overlap but are not identical, and both routinely apply together on a public-company deal.

 The SEC fairness-opinion proxy rule specifies six disclosure categories for the proxy / prospectus.
 The categories overlap with the FINRA rule items but are not identical: the SEC rule has its own focus on the selection of the advisor and on the substantive summary of findings, which the FINRA rule does not address.